splunk/observability-workshop/docs/smartagent/prep.md

         ubuntu@d823-k3s:~$
         ```

-    Once your instance presents you with the App Dev logo, you have completed the preparation for your Multipass instance and can go directly to  the next lab [Deploying the Smart Agent in K3s](../../smartagent/k3s).
+    Once your instance presents you with the App Dev logo, you have completed the preparation for your Multipass instance and can go directly to  the next lab [Deploy the Smart Agent in K3s](../../smartagent/k3s).

 === "Launch AWS/EC2 instance"